aaronbloomfield/slp/docs/hw-frameworks.md

 Which files you exclude will depend on which ones differ between your development machine and the server.
 If you use the same database config, as described above, then you can use the same database credential files as well.

-If you did a mysqldump on your local machine to a file called `database.sql`, you can load that data into the database on the server by entering:
+If you did a mysqldump on your local machine to a file called `db.sql`, you can load that data into the database on the server by entering:

 ```
-cat database.sql | mysql mst3k
+cat db.sql | mysql mst3k
 ```

 Replace mst3k with your userid; it will prompt you for your password.